THE HISTORY OF EHVOR

-East Hampton has a rich history of everyday heroes, ordinary men and women who do extraordinary things.
-Since the 1770’s, when local volunteers patrolled the coastlines, these heroes courageously saved many lives in the waters surrounding the Town of East Hampton.
-In 1848, The United States Life-Saving Service, a governmental agency, formed with the mission to save the lives of shipwrecked seafarers and their distressed passengers.
-Then in 1915, they merged with the Revenue Cutter Service to form the United States Coast Guard.
+East Hampton has a long history of notable rescuers–bold men and women who have made extraordinary saves along the coastlines.
+Since the 1770s, local seaworthy men have been patrolling the shores, protecting those in need.
+In1848, the United States Life-Saving Service (USLSS), a governmental agency, was created with the mission to save the lives of shipwrecked seafarers and their distressed passengers.
+In 1915, the USLSS merged with the United States Revenue Cutter Service (also known as Revenue-Marine), a customs enforcement department, which became the United States Coast Guard.

 The Baymen's Dory Rescue Squad changed the course of lifesaving in East Hampton.
 These seasoned watermen were masters of haul-seining–a fishing practice that involved the use of 20 to 25-foot flat-bottomed wooden dory boats with narrow bows and sterns.
 They became adept at safely maneuvering these vessels through powerful surf, which allowed them to provide quick emergency response along the town’s lengthy coastlines.
 Each year, the Dory Rescue Squad trained with East Hampton Ambulance Association to reduce the time needed to launch and land the dory boat.
 The Rescue Squad’s unrelenting commitment and enthusiasm resulted in numerous lives saved through the years.
 At its peak, there were 130 members–all men.

 In 1990, however, the New York State Department of Environmental Conservation (NYSDEC) banned haul-seining.
 The East Hampton Baymen’s fishing practice and livelihood were declared illegal.
 The Dory Rescue Squad persisted but, as years passed, membership began to dwindle.
 The Squad had carved out an important role for itself and the need for replacement was becoming apparent.
 Sadly, in 2005, the group disbanded; with only 17 members remaining.